The C Interfaces:

 For example, consider a target_file_name

-of /tmp/A.h5
+of /tmp/A.h5.

 If that target file does not exist,

-the new target_file_name
+the new target_file_name after stripping

 will be A.h5